CodeURJC-DAW-2019-20/PadelVersus/API.md

 #### Tournament Info By TeamId
-Allows a anonymous user to see info of one teamID given one tournament
+Allows a anonymous user to see info of one tournament given one teamId and tournament name
 * ##### URL: </api/tournaments/?teamId=Long&name=String>

 * ##### Method: